ClementPerroud/Gym-Trading-Env/docs/source/multi_datasets.rst

   (Inherits from TradingEnv)

 A TradingEnv environment that handle multiple datasets.
-It automatically switchs from one dataset to another at the end of an episode.
+It automatically switches from one dataset to another at the end of an episode.
 Bringing diversity by having several datasets, even from the same pair from different exchanges, is a good idea.
 This should help avoiding overfitting.

 How to use ?
 ^^^^^^^^^^^^^

 You need to specify a `glob path <https://docs.python.org/3.6/library/glob.html>`_ that gather all of the datasets (in .pkl format).
-Imagine you have several preprocessed dataset in a folder named ``preprocessed_data`` .
+Imagine you have several preprocessed datasets in a folder named ``preprocessed_data`` .

 .. code-block:: python